Life is denied by lack of attention,

 I knew a professional violinist who played for the Tucson Symphony.
 She got so bored that she started learning to play the French horn.
 Soon, she played the French horn professionally for the Tucson Symphony.
 She told me her French horn’s mouthpiece, bell, and body were made by three different manufacturers from three different countries.
 Then she got bored with the French horn and started playing the tuba.
 She purchased two tubas from two countries with the intent of returning the one she liked the least.

 She knew that the standard of performance for entertainment is perfection.
-I played in her brass quintet for a number of months.
+I played in her brass quintet for some months.
 In case you don’t know, the trombone’s slide has seven positions.
 Position 4 is where you play the note called Middle D. Well--it is close to Position 4.
-You see, if the Middle D you’re playing is the 3rd of the chord, you should play it slightly flat.
+If the Middle D you’re playing is the 3rd of the chord, you should play it slightly flat.
 In her mind, every note played on an instrument had to be adjusted based on where that note appeared in the chord played at the time by the musical group.

 You try analyzing in real-time the chordal progressions of the piece you're trying to play perfectly!

-It is not uncommon for world-class symphony orchestras to try out new conductors over a period of time until they choose the one they like best.
+It is not uncommon for world-class symphony orchestras to try out new conductors over some time until they choose the one they like best.
 Symphony orchestras hire their conductors, not the other way around.
 I bet you didn't know that.

 Even symphonic conductors must be perfect.